Mackeson & Co was the first brewery to introduce milk stout.

 The Exchange Brewery was closed in 1993, and Whitbread relocated production to their Castle Eden, Co Durham and Samlesbury, Lancashire plants.

-Mackeson XXX Stout was brewed under license in the United States by the Hudepohl-Schoenling Brewing Company in Cincinnati, Ohio from around 2000.
+Mackeson XXX Stout was brewed under licence in the United States by the Hudepohl-Schoenling Brewing Company in Cincinnati, Ohio from around 2000.

-Mackeson Stout was produced under contract by a number of brewers from 1999, including Young’s of Wandsworth, Ridley’s of Chelmsford, Cameron’s of Hartlepool and Hyde’s of Manchester.
-Since the closure of Hyde’s Brewery in 2012, the production location has been unclear.
+Mackeson Stout was produced under contract by a number of brewers from 1999, including Young’s of Wandsworth, Ridley’s of Chelmsford, Cameron’s of Hartlepool and Hydes of Manchester.
+The Hydes Brewery was closed in 2012, and its production centre since this date remains unknown.

 The ABV of Mackeson’s was reduced from 3 percent to 2.8 percent from 2012 in order to qualify for duty relief.